Nuitka/Nuitka/Developer_Manual.rst

 - We won't have the ability to test that optimizations are actually performed, we will check the generated code by hand.

-  With time, I will add XML based checks with "xpath" queries, expressed as hints, but that is some work that will be based on this work here.
+  With time, Kay will add XML based checks with "xpath" queries, expressed as hints, but that is some work that will be based on this work here.
 The "hints" fits into the "ValueFriends" concept nicely or so the hope is.

 - No inter-function optimization functions yet

-  It's not needed yet or so I think.
+  It's not needed yet or so we think.
 Of course, once in place, it will make the "ctypes" annotation even more usable.
 Using "ctypes" objects inside functions, while creating them on the module level, is therefore not immediately going to work.